 In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed an 80 percent adjustment to the maximum number of units on the site to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
 All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment.
-To further determine an appropriate realistic capacity assumption, the City considered and evaluated the implementation of its current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements), as well as project examples to determine approximate density and unit capacity so as to not over-project unit potential.
-After considering the 80 percent adjustment factor and the average 67 percent buildout of all project examples in Table 1G-3 and considering local knowledge, the City decided it was appropriate to assume an 80 percent capacity on all sites in residential areas in the sites inventory.
-While Kerman has not had any recent mixed-use development projects, recent mixed-use projects in Reedley and Kingsburg all developed at more than 100 percent of the maximum number of dwelling units based on zoning, with an average of 127 percent unit capacity (Table 1G-4).
-Additionally, the City is working on a mixed-use conceptual site plan to help streamline project approval.
-To ensure not to over project capacity, the City has decided to take a more conservative approach and assume a 50 percent capacity on sites in commercial or mixed-use zones that allow residential uses based on the existing land use controls.
+To further determine an appropriate realistic capacity assumption, the City considered and evaluated the implementation of its current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements), as well as project examples from Kerman and other nearby cities to determine approximate density and unit capacity so as to not over-project unit potential.
+Though local examples from 2010 and 2016 show development at lower than the maximum, recent trends regionally have been to maximize available density in higher-density zones; see for example the recent projects in Firebaugh, the unincorporated community of Riverdale, Reedley and Sanger in Table 1G-3.
+Additionally, while single-family uses are permitted in the R-3 zone, during the past planning period no single-family developments have been proposed in R-3.
+After considering the 80 percent adjustment factor and the average 82 percent buildout of all project examples in Table 1G-3 and considering local knowledge, the City decided it was appropriate to assume a conservative 60 percent capacity on all sites in residential areas in the sites inventory, except in the R-3 zone where a minimum density is required.

+While Kerman has not had any recent mixed-use development projects, there have been recent mixed-use projects in surrounding communities, as shown in Table 1G-4.
+The cities of Reedley and Kingsburg have project examples showing development of more than 100 percent of the maximum number of dwelling units based on zoning, with an average of 124 percent unit capacity (Table 1G-4).
+Additionally, the City is working on a mixed-use conceptual site plan to help streamline project approval and has secured LEAP funding to prepare this plan.
+In the Whitesbridge and Vineland corridor, the City intends to encourage the development of commercial frontage with recessed residential uses in the rear of developments to create a buffer between truck traffic on Whitesbridge Avenue and residential uses.
+While project examples on the west of the county are limited and to ensure not to over project capacity, the City has taken a conservative approach and assumed a 30 percent capacity on sites in commercial or mixed-use zones that allow residential uses based on the existing land use controls.